Terix boss thrown in the cooler for TWO years for peddling pirated Oracle firmware, code patches

 Oracle used the Appleby sentencing as an occasion to issue a warning to other outfits tempted to operate as unlicensed support houses.

-"Oracle is pleased that the United States District Court for the Southern District of Ohio accepted the guilty pleas of James Olding and Bernd Appleby, the principals of Terix, for their roles in misappropriating Oracle’s intellectual property and sentenced them both to prison for their criminal acts,” boasted Oracle head flack Deborah Hellinger.
+"Oracle is pleased that the United States District Court for the Southern District of Ohio accepted the guilty pleas of James Olding and Bernd Appleby, the principals of Terix, for their roles in misappropriating Oracle’s intellectual property and sentenced them both to prison for their criminal acts,” said Oracle head flack Deborah Hellinger.

 "Oracle takes violations of its intellectual property rights very seriously and, as demonstrated by Oracle’s lawsuits against Terix, Rimini Street and other IP violators, Oracle will not hesitate to go after those who do so." ®